AmongUsITA-Angels/Angels/README.md

 Unfallen Launcher: https://bit.ly/UnfallenLauncher

 ## What is it for?
-Angels is used to update Among Us on PC automatically.
+Angels is used to automatically update Among Us on PC.